DevExpress-Examples/obsolete-richedit-for-core-how-to-integrate-the-control-into-a-blazor-server-application/Readme.md

-# Rich Edit for ASP.NET Core How to integrate a control into a Blazor server application
+# RichEdit for ASP.NET Core - How to integrate the control into a Blazor server application

 ## Requirements
-- To use the RichEdit control in an Blazor application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
+- To use the RichEdit control in a Blazor application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
-- Versions of the devexpress npm packages should be identical (their major and minor versions should be the same).
+- Versions of devexpress npm packages should be identical (their major and minor versions should be the same).

-This example illustrates a possible way of integrating a client part of ASP.NET Core Rich Edit into an ASP.NET Web Forms application.
+This example illustrates a possible way to integrate the client part of ASP.NET Core RichEdit into a Blazor server application.
 This can be done as follows:

-1. Create a new Blazor application using recommendations from the following topic: [Get started with ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio)
+1. Create a new Blazor application using recommendations from the following topic: [Get started with ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio).
-2. Install necessary NPM packages
+2. Install necessary NPM packages.

 The **devexpress-richedit** npm package references **devextreme** as [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies).
-The peerDependencies packages should be installed manually.
-This allows developers to control a version of the peerDependencies packages and guarantees that the package is installed once.
+These peerDependencies packages should be installed manually.
+This allows developers to control the version of peerDependencies packages and guarantees that the package is installed once.

-Install a RichEdit package with required peerDependencies:
+Install the RichEdit package with required peerDependencies:

-* Create npm Configuration File if the ```package.json``` file unexist by the command ```npm init -y```
+* If the ```package.json``` file does not exist, create a new NPM configuration file by executing the following command: ```npm init -y```.
 * Add the following dependencies to this file:
 ```
 {